Static to Dynamic Correlation Clustering: Introduction

+The next corollary follows from this special case of \cref{thm:local-search} when $\mathcal{C}$ is the set of singletons and $D = E$. \begin{corollary} There exists a $1.847$-approximate $O(m)$ time static correlation clustering algorithm in the normal graph representation with error probability at most $\exp(-\sqrt{m}/\log^3 m)$. \end{corollary}

-\begin{theorem} We have a static correlation clustering algorithm that given any cluster representation $(\mathcal{C},D)$, in $O(|D|)$ time produces a cluster representation $(\mathcal{C'},D')$ that is below $1.847$-approximate with probability $1-\exp(-\sqrt{|D|}/\log^3|D|)$.
-A special case is when $D=E$ and $|D|=m$. \end{theorem} Since the error probability in \cref{thm:local-search} falls more than inversely in $|D|$, we can apply \cref{thm:dynamic-random-intro}(b).
-The approximation factor 1.847 in \cref{thm:local-search} is already rounded up by a small constant, so using a sufficiently small $\eps>0$ in \cref{thm:dynamic-random-intro}, we get \begin{coro} We have a fully-dynamic algorithm that aims to maintain a $1.847$-approximate correlation clustering in constant worst-case time per edge update.
-Against an adaptive adversary, for all $i$ the clustering is $1.847$-approximate with constant probability at update $i$.
-The failure probability can be reduced to any $\delta$ if we spend $O(\log 1/\delta)$ worst-case time per edge update. \end{coro} Finally, we want to apply our dynamic framework to the current best 1.437-approximation algorithm from \cite{cao2024understanding} which was implemented in sub-linear time in \cite{cao2025fastLP}.
+Since the error probability in \cref{thm:local-search} falls more than inversely in $|D|$, we can apply \cref{thm:dynamic-random-intro}(b).
+The approximation factor 1.847 in \cref{thm:local-search} is already rounded up by a small constant, so using a sufficiently small $\eps>0$ in \cref{thm:dynamic-random-intro}, we get \begin{corollary} We have a fully-dynamic algorithm that aims to maintain a $1.847$-approximate correlation clustering in constant worst-case time per edge update.
+Against an adaptive adversary, for any fixed $i$ unknown to the algorithm, the clustering is $1.847$-approximate with constant probability at update $i$.
+The failure probability can be reduced to any $\delta$ if we spend $O(\log 1/\delta)$ worst-case time per edge update. \end{corollary} Finally, we want to apply our dynamic framework to the current best \pureclusterlpratio-approximation algorithm from \cite{cao2024understanding} which was implemented in sublinear time in \cite{cao2025fastLP}.
 We will need all the techniques mentioned above.
 The algorithm has two parts.
 First it solves the Cluster LP from \cite{cao2024understanding}, second it rounds the solution.